ashwinkshenoy/zendesk-app-boilerplate/README.md

 The `manifest.js` file wil include all your configurations for the app.

 **In Dev:**
-`yarn serve` will build `manifest.json` from the manifest.js file for local dev.
+`npm run serve` will build `manifest.json` from the manifest.js file for local dev.
 The entry path will be localhost:4000.

 **In Prod:**
-`yarn build` will build `manifest.json` from the manifest.js file for production.
+`npm run build` will build `manifest.json` from the manifest.js file for production.
 The entry path will be the actual path.
 Ex: `assets/index.html`.

 Parameters can also be added depending on dev or production in `manifest.js` file